jekyll-octopod/jekyll-octopod.github.io.source/pages/usage.md

 If they are not, you may confuse your listeners — at least when you are using the chapters feature.

 Next up, your episode needs some metadata.
 A title, some kind of a description, maybe chapters and so on. jekyll-octopod keeps all these metadata in one single text file (Protip: these dear little tots feel very lucky when they might live in a version control system!).
 jekyll-octopod kindly helps you to generate these files with the `octopod episode` command.
-You will get more information on the [[The command line tool]] later.
+You will get more information on the [the command line tool](./command_line) later.

 The following command